 Olive oil has long been considered the healthiest cooking fat for its antioxidant and disease-fighting benefits, especially within the Mediterranean diet.
-More recently, another healthy cooking fat has made its way to people's kitchens: avocado oil.
-Both have benefits and nutritional value, so when browsing the oil aisle, which one should you choose?
+A bit more recently, another healthy cooking fat has made its way to people's kitchens: avocado oil.
+Both have benefits and nutritional value, so when browsing the oil aisle, which one should you buy?

 What is olive oil?